 Lists can provide so much clarity.
 That's why for my second "sell your art for the holidays" tip, I'm recommending you create one.

 One of the reasons artists have such a hard time marketing is because they don't consider why someone would want to buy their art.

 Of course, your art is beautiful and would look great on a wall, but that could be true of so many other works of art.
 Being able to talk about buying your art in a more specific way is an incredibly valuable trick to making the sale.

 Most of the reasons on your list will be pretty uninspired.
-And it will take you a while to get to fifty, but I promise you, there will be some gold nuggets in this list.
+And it will take you a while to get to twenty, but I promise you, there will be some gold nuggets in this list.

-Your job is not to stop until you get to fifty, because most of the good ones will come at the end.
+Your job is not to stop until you get to twenty, because most of the good ones will come at the end.
 When you just know you can't come up with anymore, your brain will reward you with new connections you wouldn't have made before.